 Get inspired and look at Peter Rosén’s images here: LapplandMedia

 Price 2019: 29 500 SEK/person in a double room (all inclusive).
 Single room accommodation 31 950 SEK/person.
+3000 SEK (c.
+300 Euro) discount on these prices on the last 4 spaces we have left for this season 9-14th of March.
 You will only pay a 20% deposit when you make the booking.
 We will send you a detailed itinerary of your trip together with your final invoice approximately 60 days before arrival.

 Group size: Max 7 persons per departure.

 Guides: Photographer Peter Rosén and activity guides.
 Bilingual Swedish and English.